Civic Holiday in 2014

-The Civic Holiday is celebrated on the first Monday of August.
-It is known by many names in different provinces.
+The Civic Holiday is celebrated on the first Monday of August and it's a public holiday in some provices and territories.
+It is known by many names in different provinces and municipalities.
 It's called Regatta Day in Newfoundland, Saskatchewan Day in SK, British Columbia Day in BC, Natal Day in Nova Scotia and PEI, Simcoe Day in Toronto, Colonel By Day in Ottawa, Heritage Day in Alberta and Joseph Brant Day in Burlington, ON.

 is probably the busiest day on highways as tens of thousands of families